-I am a theater director and professor at Skidmore College, training students to be innovative theater makers who will reflect a greater breadth of the human experience on our stages.
+I am a theater director and professor at Skidmore College, training students to be innovative theater makers in order to reflect a greater breadth of the human experience on global stages by engaging with the dynamic intersections of race, gender, language, culture and social justice.
 As a scholar artist, I integrate pedagogy, performance, and research in my scholarly and artistic work.
-I am drawn to plays that engage cultural and global issues and strive to create opportunities for such plays to be realized through my teaching, research and professional endeavors.
+I am drawn to plays that engage with race, gender, language and global issues.
+I strive to create opportunities for such plays to be realized through my teaching, research and professional endeavors.
 I am artist, teacher and scholar in all I do.
-My areas of expertise include directing, world theater history, intercultural performance, translation studies, multilingual performance, creole and mixed race studies, transnational studies, African American theater, race and performance, musical theater, new play development, theater for social change, Cape Verdean theater, and theater of the African diaspora.
+My areas of research and teaching include: multilingual performance, translation studies, African American theater, theater of Cape Verde (West Africa), creole and mixed race performance, theater for social change, musical theater, new play development, world theater history, and directing.

 The book is a stunning collection of Robbins’ journal entries, letters, photographs, drawings, and other writings edited and with commentary by the award-winning Vaill.
 Not only was it lovely to talk with Vaill (an engaging storyteller with a rigorous process) but it was such fun to tag team the interview with Skidmore dance professor Jason Ohlberg, a brilliant dancer and choreographer.